 So after your initial pitch, don't forget to ask what is it that they do.
 And explain how you can be relevant in their situation.

 PREPARE A QUICK REAL-LIFE USE CASE

 Startups are designed to be disruptive, often with radically new concepts and models.
-So don’t beat yourself if the audience still can’t grasp what you’re trying to do.
-One of the things we found most helpful was to prepare a quick real life use-case, to demonstrate the product in action.
+So don't beat yourself, if the audience still can't grasp what your trying to do.
+One of the things, we found most helpful was to prepare a quick real life use-case, to demonstrate your product in action.

 - Connect and receive content

-After quickly showing this, you get to see whether the audience has a legitimate need of your product.
-And for us, it was NODS ALL THE WAY!
+After quickly showing this.
+This is where you get to see whether the audience has a legitimate need of your product.
+And for us it was NODS ALL THE WAY!

 COLLECT EMAILS!!!And finally, at the end of the day after all that pitching.
 You're there to get leads.
 Don't just hand over your business card and hope you get a call.
 Collect emails so you can then communicate with all of them at scale.